Tourism, diplomacy facing pushback as virus caseloads surge

 The dearth of such international travel has cleared Asian skies of the jet trails that are a background sight for much of the world.

-At the same time, some countries that were preparing to let limited international travel resume are reconsidering as clusters of cases grow into new outbreaks.
+At the same time, some countries that have let limited international travel resume are reconsidering as clusters of cases grow into new outbreaks.

 Some European nations were warning citizens not to visit Spain after some of its most beloved summer venues turned into coronavirus hot spots facing renewed pandemic lockdowns.